Welcome

 This article has covered the following key knowledge points:

-• Congress’s commerce power allows regulation of channels, instrumentalities, and activities substantially affecting interstate commerce.
+• Congress’s commerce power reaches channels, instrumentalities, and activities that substantially affect interstate commerce.

-• The Commerce Clause does not permit Congress to regulate inactivity or compel participation in commerce.
+• The Commerce Clause does not permit Congress to regulate inactivity or compel individuals to enter markets.

-• Congress’s taxing power is broad and valid if reasonably related to raising revenue.
+• Congress’s taxing power is broad; a tax is valid if it is reasonably related to raising revenue and is geographically uniform.

-• Congress may spend for the general welfare and attach conditions to federal funds if not unduly coercive.
+• Congress may spend for the general welfare and attach conditions to federal funds if the conditions are clear, related to the federal interest in the program, not independently unconstitutional, and not unduly coercive.

 Key Terms and Concepts